abvolatile/WeatherApp/README.md

 # WeatherApp
-Simple app that gives you the current weather at your location
+Simple app that gives you the current weather at your location.

+(won't work without your own API keys from google and darksky!)